microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ### Extensions are all you need

-Every VS Code extension can tie directly into the GitHub Copilot API's and offer a customized AI experience.
+Every VS Code extension can tie directly into the GitHub Copilot APIs and offer a customized AI experience.
 Check out MongoDB with [their extension](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) that can write impressively complex queries, use fuzzy search and a lot more...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MLWlWrRAb4w?si=FzYwY_lOLUlfOmQ7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Try this:** In the extensions marketplace view in VS Code, use "@tag:chat-participant" to see all of the extensions that offer an AI experience with GitHub Copilot.
+**Try this:** Build your own extension for GitHub Copilot using GitHub Copilot!
+We've created some new tutorials that show you how to [build a code tutor chat paricipant](https://code.visualstudio.com/api/extension-guides/chat-tutorial) or [generate AI-powered code annotations](https://code.visualstudio.com/api/extension-guides/language-model-tutorial).

 ### A vision for the future